mingrutar/Android-Developer-Projects/README.md

 <a id="builditbig"></a>
 ### [Build It Bigger](https://github.com/mingrutar/BuildItBigger)
-Learn how to commercialize via Android app:
+Learn how to add aDworks in Android app:
 * Free and paid versions
 * Google banner image ads and interstitial image ads